aimat-lab/ML4pXRDs/README.md

 ### Extract statistics and generate dataset split
-To generate a new dataset with prototype-based split using the just simulated patterns, you can run the script `./ml4pxrd_tools/manage_dataset.py`.
-You first have to change `path_to_icsd_directory_cluster` or `path_to_icsd_directory_local` (depends on if you run this script on a cluster using slurm or not) in this script.
-It should point to your directory containing the ICSD database.
-Furthermore, you first need to point `path_to_patterns` to the directory containing your simulated patterns (used in section above).
+To generate a new dataset with prototype-based split using the just simulated patterns, you can use the script `./ml4pxrd_tools/manage_dataset.py`.
+Please first change the variables at the top of this script file.
 Then, you can generate the dataset and extract the statistics:

 ```bash
 python manage_dataset.py